PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

 This app generates test data for the StudentPassing system.

-Generator generates four test files which are used by the StudentPassing nodes:
+Generator generates four test files which are used by the StudentPassing Nodes:

 * basic-student-info.txt
 * exam-info.txt